Party for Freedom

-The Party for Freedom (Partij voor de Vrijheid /nl/, PVV) is a right-wing populist, far-right political party in the Netherlands.
+The Party for Freedom (Partij voor de Vrijheid /nl/; PVV) is a right-wing populist and far-right political party in the Netherlands.
 Geert Wilders is the founder, party leader, and sole registered member of the party.
 PVV's main issues are migration and critique of Islam.
 The PVV has proposed banning the Quran and shutting down all mosques in the Netherlands.
 The party is Eurosceptic and favoured withdrawal from the EU until 2024.

-Founded in 2006 as the successor to Wilders' one-man group in the House of Representatives, it won nine seats in the 2006 general election.
-In the 2010 general election, it won 24 seats, making it the third-largest party.
+Founded in 2006 as the successor to Wilders' one-man group in the House of Representatives, it obtained nine seats in the 2006 general election.
+In the 2010 general election, it obtained 24 seats, making it the third-largest party.
 At that time, the PVV agreed to provide confidence and supply to the minority first Rutte cabinet.
 PVV withdrew its support in April 2012 due to differences over budget cuts.
 In the following 2012 general election, it lost 9 seats.
-Following the elections, the party returned to the opposition.
-In the 2017 general election, the Party for Freedom won 20 seats.
-In the 2023 general election, it won 37 seats and became the largest party in the House of Representatives.
+Following the election, the party returned to the opposition until 2023.
+In the 2023 general election, it obtained 37 seats and became the largest party in the House of Representatives.
 After the election, it entered government for the first time as part of the Schoof cabinet.
+In 2025, the party withdrew from the cabinet and lost 11 seats in the subsequent election.

 History

 Group Wilders (2004–2005)

 The party's origins trace back to Geert Wilders' departure from the People's Party for Freedom and Democracy (VVD) in September 2004.
 The immediate cause was Wilders' opposition to the potential accession of Turkey to the European Union, though more broadly, he had become increasingly radicalized.
-Following his departure, he continued in parliament as a one-man faction, Groep Wilders (Group Wilders).
+Following his departure, he continued in parliament as a one-man group, Groep Wilders (Group Wilders).

 Wilders was joined by Bart Jan Spruyt of the Edmund Burke Foundation, with both aiming to establish a conservative party.
 Wilders published a manifesto titled Independence Declaration (Onafhankelijkheidsverklaring), primarily authored by Spruyt.
 Initially, they had planned to release it jointly with Pim Fortuyn List politicians Joost Eerdmans and Marco Pastors, but Wilders ultimately withdrew from the collaboration.
 Spruyt left the party in August 2006, after determining that Wilders was less focused on forming a conservative party and more concentrated on issues related to Islam and immigration.